mlc-ai/web-llm/README.md

     ./scripts/local_deploy_site.sh
     ```

-    With the site set up, you can go to `localhost:8888/web-llm/` in Chrome Canary to try out the demo on your local machine.
-Remember: you will need 6.4G GPU memory to run the demo.
-Don’t forget to use
+    With the site set up, you can go to `localhost:8888/web-llm/` in Chrome to try out the demo on your local machine.
+You will need around 6GB GPU memory to run the Vicuna model, or 3GB GPU memory to run the RedPajama model.
+You can use
     ```shell
-    /Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary --enable-dawn-features=disable_robustness
+    /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --enable-dawn-features=disable_robustness
     ```
-    to launch Chrome Canary to turn off the robustness check from Chrome.
+    to launch Chrome from the command line to turn off the robustness check from Chrome and enable better performance.

 ## How